ceeprus/balatro-turkish-translations/README.md

 ### Translations

-⌛ Sprite'ların %50 si Türkçe'ye çevrildi.
+⌛ Sprite'ların %90'ı Türkçe'ye çevrildi.

 ❌ v1.0 — 0% of the game is translated in Turkish.